 Thanks to the advent of 3D printing, now most molds can be 3D printed with high-temperature material.

 ABS printed molds would work well with the AFP-XS tool of Addcomposites due to its low heat application.

-Most of the mold making principle applies, such as consideration as internal cavities, as the part needs to be extracted from the mold.
-The key would be to avoid internal cavities to prevent extraction challenges or changing the design of the mold to create splitting plane that allows for easy removal of molded laminate.
+Most of the mold-making principle applies, such as consideration as internal cavities, as the part needs to be extracted from the mold.
+The key would be to avoid internal cavities to prevent extraction challenges or change the design of the mold to create a splitting plane that allows for easy removal of molded laminate.

 Minimum fiber width